-The research vessel RV Solander is the flagship of the Australian Institute of Marine Science’s field research program.
+The research vessel RV Solander is the flagship of AIMS' field research program.
 The 34.9m vessel is a floating laboratory for marine scientists to carry out research in Australia’s remote tropical waters for up to 270 sea days a year, travelling as much as 25,000 nautical miles (46,000km).

 RV Solander enables researchers to develop a comprehensive understanding of tropical marine biodiversity, oceanography and ecosystem functions across Australia’s north.